microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 ## Background

 With health data systems built on the FHIR standard API, organizations can use the FHIR data model as the basis for developing custom applications to meet their unique needs.
-In this challenge, we will use [Firely](https://fire.ly/) to represent the FHIR object model in [.NET](https://dotnet.microsoft.com/en-us/) to make calls into the FHIR service.
-We will use FhirBlaze as a starter application.
-It is a bare-bones Blazor application that enables an end user to create or delete certain resources on the FHIR server.
-FhirBlaze runs as a remote client application making API calls to the FHIR server.
-We will use FhirBlaze as a front-end interface for connecting with the FHIR server.
+In this challenge, we will use [Firely](https://fire.ly/) to represent the FHIR object model in [.NET](https://dotnet.microsoft.com/en-us/).
+We will use FhirBlaze as a starter application and set it up to make API calls.
+FhirBlaze is a bare-bones Blazor app that enables an end user to create or delete certain resources on the FHIR server.
+FhirBlaze runs as a remote client application, and we will use it as a front-end interface for making FHIR API calls.
 The ability to send Create and Delete requests to the FHIR server is a fundamental building block for more sophisticated use cases.

 ## Learning Objectives for Challenge-10